-During fiscal 2021 and since inception, the Fund's annualized return differential vis-à-vis the performance of the S&P 500 has resulted primarily from our under-exposure to the small group of mega-cap technology and Internet companies that drove a substantial share of the Index's returns.
-Nevertheless, we believe our portfolio companies have executed well and have produced solid growth and fundamental performance while maintaining appropriately conservative capital structures.
-These achievements are evident at the aggregate portfolio level, where we have observed attractive growth in revenue and earnings, strong profit margins, solid returns on capital and reasonable debt levels (relative to pre-tax cash flows).
+Since its inception on September 9th, 2019, the Fund returned 4.52% net of fees on an annualized basis, compared to 10.50% for the S&P 500.
+The Fund's underperformance for the period primarily resulted from underexposure to a small group of Technology and Internet companies that drove a substantial share of the Index's returns.
+Nevertheless, our portfolio companies have executed well and have produced solid growth and fundamental performance while maintaining appropriately conservative capital structures.
+These achievements are evident at the aggregate portfolio level, where we have observed attractive growth in revenue, cash flow and earnings, superior profit margins, returns on capital, and healthy balance sheets.